KamilMalicki/KAMOS/README.md

 ## Description

 KAMOS 12 (Kamil Operating System) is a lightweight operating system designed for the x86 architecture.
 Contains basic commands and a fat12 based file system.
-The system allows users to interact with it through a command-line interface.
+The system allows users to interact with it through a command-line interface. the system is partially based on the MikeOS project and is based on mikedev.inc, i.e. the mikeOS API.

 ## Characteristics